jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (a) a KiwiSaver scheme:
     (b) a QROPS:
     (c) a superannuation scheme constituted outside New Zealand that is a qualifying recognised overseas pension scheme for the purposes of the Finance Act 2004 (UK)
+  - **rate reduction** , for a person, means a period on or after 1 April 2026 for which the deduction of contributions is to be made from their salary or wages at the rate set out in section 64(1)﻿(c) in accordance with subpart 3B of Part 3
   - **register of managed investment schemes** means the register of managed investment schemes kept under Schedule 2 of the Financial Markets Conduct Act 2013
   - **restricted scheme** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **retirement scheme** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013